breyesr/calleragent/docs/calendar_stub.md

     }
     ```

 Events are derived from the current user’s email to keep responses deterministic and traceable.
+Once Google OAuth is connected (see `/settings`), the API attempts to serve real Google Calendar events first and uses this stub as a transparent fallback whenever Google is unreachable.

 ## Future Integration
 When migrating to Google Calendar: